 Southwest Rapid Rewards Companion Pass

-Another of Southwest’s best features is its companion pass that lets you designate a companion to fly with you free of airline charges whenever you book a flight (government taxes and other fees will still apply).
+Another of Southwest’s best features is its companion pass that lets you designate a companion to fly with you free of airline charges whenever you book a flight.
+(Government taxes and other fees will still apply.)
 In other words, it’s not limited to just one flight—as long as your companion pass is active, the companion you designate will fly with you without airline charges, no matter how often you fly.

 To earn the companion pass, you’ll need to pass a high bar: at least 100 one-way flights or 125,000 tier qualifying points in a year.
 A Southwest credit card can help you earn the latter, especially if you apply for a new card and earn a welcome bonus.
-Once you have enough points for the companion pass, though, you’ll have it for the rest of the year and the following year, too, just as with elite status.
+Once you have enough points for the companion pass, though, you’ll have it for the rest of the year and the following year, just as you would with elite status.